 Frequently, there are different tax consequences associated with the different forms of acquiring title to real estate and the language used must be precise.
 The purchaser should seek the advice of his attorney or tax consultant with respect to the best method of taking title.

-Closing.
-After the purchaser is satisfied with the condition of the premises following any inspections he may have requested, has obtained and qualified for any necessary financing, and the examination of the title has been completed and is acceptable to the purchaser, the transaction is ready to close.
-Closing of a residential transaction typically will occur at a title company, although it is not unusual for the closing to be at the offices of the lending institution, real estate broker, or attorney.
+Closing the premises following any inspections he or she may have requested, has obtained and qualified for any necessary financing, and the examination of the title has been completed and is acceptable to the purchaser, the transaction becomes ready to close.
+Closing of a residential transaction will typically occur at a title company, although it is not unusual for the closing to be at the offices of the lending institution, real estate broker, or attorney.

-Prior to closing, the closing documents will have been prepared and should be carefully reviewed by purchaser's attorney.
-The closing documents generally consist of the following categories:
+Prior to closing, the closing documents will have been prepared and should be carefully reviewed by the purchaser's attorney.
+The closing documents generally consist of the following:

-The closing costs vary from transaction to transaction, and although the parties may agree to allocate the closing costs in any manner they wish, there are certain allocations that have become customary.
-The realtor, attorney or title insurer will be familiar with the various closing costs involved in your transaction and their customary allocation.
+The closing costs will vary from transaction to transaction, and although the parties may agree to allocate the closing costs in any manner that they wish, there are certain allocations that have become customary.
+The Realtor, attorney, or title insurer will be familiar with the various closing costs involved in your transaction and their customary allocations.

-Housing discrimination.
-Under Montana law, housing discrimination occurs when prospective purchasers are prevented from buying the home of their choice because of their race, color, national origin, sex, age, religion, physical or mental handicap, marital status or the presence of children in the family.
+Under Montana Law, housing discrimination occurs when prospective purchasers are prevented from buying the home of their choice because of their race, color, national origin, sex, age, religion, physical or mental handicap, marital status, or the presence of children in the family.

-If you think you have been denied a loan or a home purchase for one of these reasons, call the Montana Human Rights Bureau, 1-800-542-0807, to file a complaint and learn more about your rights under Montana's fair housing laws.
+If you think you have been denied a loan or a home purchase for one of these reasons, please call the Montana Human Rights Bureau at 1(800)542-0807 to file a complaint, and to learn more about your rights under Montana's fair housing laws.